wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 **M:**&ensp;Would you like it better if I use the word ‘spontaneous’ instead of ‘accidental’?

 **Q:**&ensp;You may use the word ‘spontaneous’ or ‘natural’ as opposed to ‘accidental’.
-In the accidental there is the element of disorder, of chäos.
+In the accidental there is the element of disorder, of chaos.
 An accident is always a breach of rules, an exception, a surprise.

 **M:**&ensp;Is not life itself a stream of surprises?